valeriano-manassero/ip-maat/README.md

 # valerianomanassero/ip-maat
 IP Maat is a Dockerized microservice that generates and mantains a blacklist based on various public IP blacklists.

-The application merges these blacklists and outputs an updated malicious IP rank to a selected Logstash via TCP.
+The application merges these blacklists and outputs an updated malicious IP and Subnets rank to a selected Logstash via TCP.

 The image is based on Golang/Alpine image.

 ## Recommended Options